-You can embed a Mailchimp list signup form on any page of your website.
-Customize the form to support your brand, or combine it with special offers to attract new subscribers and boost engagement.
+Embed a Mailchimp signup form on your website to attract new subscribers and boost engagement.

-In this article, you'll learn how to add an embedded form to your site, and which third-party websites accept Mailchimp forms.
+In this article, you'll learn how to add an embedded form to your website, and which third-party websites allow Mailchimp forms.

 Here are some things to know before you begin this process.

-- Use the Form Builder to modify your signup form and response emails before you generate the embedded form code.
+- Use the Form Builder to modify your response emails before you generate the embedded form code.

-- There are four embedded signup form design options: Classic, Condensed, Horizontal, and Unstyled.
-To match your form's visual elements to the exact design of your website, you'll need to modify the form code after you add it to your site.
+- To match your form's visual elements to the design of your website, you'll need to modify the form code after you add it to your site.

-- To prevent fake signups, you can enable reCAPTCHA confirmation to your form in your list’s settings.
+- To prevent fake signups, enable reCAPTCHA confirmation for your form in your audience’s settings.